|

 <?xml version="1.0"> <authenticators> <authenticator id="cvs-local" username="asmedes"> <authenticator id="sf-toolforge" username="asmedes"> </authenticators>

-The snippet above has a matching id
+The snippet above has a matching id-attribute for the cvs-local location and will be used

 as input for the corresponding location object.